Overview

 When to see a doctor

-Make an appointment with your doctor if you notice a change in your breasts, such as a lump, an area of puckered or otherwise unusual skin, a thickened region under the skin, or nipple discharge.
+Make an appointment with a doctor or other healthcare professional if you notice a change in your breasts.
+Changes may include a lump, an area of puckered or otherwise unusual skin, a thickened region under the skin, and nipple discharge.

-Ask your doctor when you should consider breast cancer screening and how often it should be repeated.
-Most groups recommend considering routine breast cancer screening beginning in your 40s.
-Talk with your doctor about what's right for you.
+Ask when you should consider breast cancer screening and how often it should be repeated.
+Most healthcare professionals recommend routine breast cancer screening beginning in your 40s.

 Causes

-It's not clear what causes LCIS.
-LCIS begins when cells in a milk-producing gland (lobule) of a breast develop genetic mutations that cause the cells to appear abnormal.
-The abnormal cells remain in the lobule and don't extend into, or invade, nearby breast tissue.
+It's not clear what causes lobular carcinoma in situ, also called LCIS.
+Lobular carcinoma in situ begins when cells in a milk-producing gland of a breast, called a lobule, develop changes in their DNA.
+These changes cause the cells to look different from healthy cells.
+The changed cells remain in the lobule and don't extend into, or invade, nearby breast tissue.

-If LCIS is detected in a breast biopsy, it doesn't mean that you have cancer.
-But having LCIS increases your risk of breast cancer and makes it more likely that you may develop invasive breast cancer.
+If you have lobular carcinoma in situ, it doesn't mean that you have cancer.
+But having lobular carcinoma in situ increases your risk of breast cancer and makes it more likely that you may develop invasive breast cancer.

 Your individual risk of breast cancer is based on many factors.
-Talk to your doctor to better understand your personal risk of breast cancer.
+Talk to your healthcare team to better understand your personal risk of breast cancer.

 Main parts of the breast